Lovina-Saldanha/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/recover-deleted-messages.md

 For detailed syntax and parameter information, see [Search-Mailbox](https://docs.microsoft.com/powershell/module/exchange/search-mailbox).

-### How do you know this worked?

-To verify that you have successfully searched the messages you want to recover, log on to the discovery mailbox you selected as the target mailbox and review the search results.

 ## Step 3: Restore recovered items

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "In-Place eDiscovery" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.